Volkswagen Golf R review – the ultimate Golf

 MPG, running costs & CO2

-Officially, the Volkswagen Golf R will return up to 36.2mpg, which is slightly better than its main rivals.
+Officially, the Volkswagen Golf R will return up to 35.8mpg, with the R 20 Years special edition getting 34.9mpg.
+In any case, that’s slightly better than its main rivals.
 The Audi S3 and Hyundai i30 N will both return around 34mpg, but you would struggle to notice the difference in the real world.
 Of course, if you exploit all the Golf R’s full performance then your fuel consumption will dramatically increase, but economy of around 30mpg should be achievable in normal driving.
 It’s worth noting that hot hatchbacks like this tend to favour super-unleaded fuel, which is more expensive than standard unleaded petrol.

 The Golf R no longer sneaks under the £40,000 mark, and that means that you’ll be faced with an annual VED (road tax) bill of nearly £500 for the first five renewal years.
 You may find that a service plan will cost more than a regular Golf with a smaller engine, while the powerful Golf R will likely go through tyres, brakes and some fluids more quickly.
 With relatively large 18- and 19-inch alloy wheels, tyres will be more expensive than for lesser models.